Ryouh/Feats-Revisited/Feats.md

 * Being within 5 feet of a hostile creature doesn’t impose disadvantage on your ranged attack rolls.
 * When you use the Attack action and attack with a one-handed weapon, you can use a bonus action to attack with a hand crossbow you are holding.

+### Crusher

+**Prerequisite:** Level 3.
+___
+You are practiced in the art of crushing your enemies.

+* Whenever you have disadvantage on a melee attack roll you make with a weapon that deals bludgeoning damage, the target takes bludgeoning damage equal to your Strenght modifier if the attack misses but the higher of the two d20 rolls would have hit.
+* Once per turn, when you hit a creature with an attack that deals bludgeoning damage, you can move it 5 feet to an unoccupied space, provided the target is no more than one size larger than you.

 ### Defensive Duelist